Conradgabe/ImageUpload/README.md

 ![imageLoader](https://res.cloudinary.com/dc4zo7mdb/image/upload/v1/media/images/image_zjb2fp)

 #### Upload your image to a remote storage.
 After upload, the app will generate a url.
-#### This generated URL can be embedded into HTML or used in the web browse
+#### This generated URL can be embedded into HTML or used in the web browser

 ![imageLoader](https://res.cloudinary.com/dc4zo7mdb/image/upload/v1/media/images/image4_za18eg)